Postpartum Hair Loss is Common AND Normal

 Q: I’m exhausted, depleted and need a plan for postpartum energy.
 How can you help with a postpartum plan for me?

 A: I’ve been in your shoes—know that you are not alone.
 The exhaustion is real.
-As a Functional Nutritional Therapy Practitioner, I work to address the root cause of your personal symptoms and create a plan that will serve you long term, energy + wellness for life not just for the current moment.
+As a Functional Nutritional Therapy Practitioner, I work to address the root cause of your personal symptoms.
+Also, to create a plan that will serve you long term, energy + wellness for life not just for the current moment.

 leave a comment